 With broker mode trading, the trading position needs to be closed before the session of trading for that day ends.
 If not done by the client or the trader, the trading position is closed automatically.
 This is done by the broker or the system 15 minutes before the market closes.

 Client Mode Margin Trading

 Client mode margin trading is ideal for positional trades.
-Here, you expect your price targets to be met in next few days or weeks or months.
+It is now called as MTF or margin trading facility.
+It is very useful when you expect your price targets to be met in next few days or weeks or months.

 The client herself/himself can decide when to exit the trade.
 However, the position can not be kept for unlimited time.
 There is a time limitation of up to 365 days.

 The catch here is that you will have to pay the margin trading interest rates for the amount you borrowed from the stock broker and time period you hold your position.
 Margin rates are around 0.5% per month for both the national exchanges, NSE as well as BSE.

 Client mode margin trading allows you only buying on margin.
 It does not allow short selling as with broker mode.